gastonfr11/client-engineering-rag/README.md

 Multi-Document Support: Enable indexing and retrieval across multiple PDFs or document formats (Word, Markdown, etc.) for broader coverage.

-Contextual Conversation: Implement session-level context tracking to handle follow-up questions and maintain dialogue state between turns.

 Incremental Indexing: Allow dynamic updates to the vector store so new documents or revisions can be ingested without re-indexing the entire corpus.

-Advanced Reranking: Integrate a learned reranker or hybrid retrieval strategy to further boost answer precision for edge cases.

 Caching & Performance: Add a caching layer for frequent queries to reduce API calls to Watsonx.ai and speed up response times.

-Error Handling & Monitoring: Improve logging, metrics, and fallback behaviors to gracefully handle service failures or timeouts.

-User Interface Polish: Enhance the Streamlit frontend with richer UI components (e.g., feedback up/downvotes, scrollable source display, dark mode).
+User Interface Polish: Enhance the Streamlit frontend with richer UI components.

-Security Enhancements: Harden authentication/authorization for the API and secure data in transit/endpoints.